Powerball, Mega Millions jackpots swell to combined $614M

 NEW YORK (WABC) --It could be a very happy holiday season if you are lucky.

-No winning tickets were sold for Saturday's Powerball drawing, so that meant the jackpot grew to an estimated $337 million, which amounts to $210 million with the cash option.
+No winning tickets were sold for Saturday's Powerball drawing, which means the jackpot is growing to an estimated $337 million, which amounts to $210 million with the cash option.

 The winning numbers in Saturday's Powerball drawing were 44-15-1-13-3 and Powerball 25.
 The Powerplay is 2x.